Corridor · May 2026

 What's the Non-Lucrative Visa (NLV) threshold for US retirees?▾

-Spain's NLV requires 400% of the IPREM (Indicador Público de Renta de Efectos Múltiples) — 2026 figures: ~€2,400/month for the primary applicant; +100% IPREM (~€600) per family member.
-Couples: ~€3,000/month combined.
+Spain's NLV requires 400% of the IPREM (Indicador Público de Renta de Efectos Múltiples).
+IPREM is €600/month in 2026 (unchanged from 2025), so the NLV threshold is €2,400/month for the primary applicant — approximately €28,800/year.
+Couples need +100% IPREM (+€600/mo), total ~€3,000/month combined.
+Each dependent: +100% IPREM.
 Income must be PASSIVE — pensions, Social Security, dividends, rental, royalties.
-The NLV explicitly prohibits any active work (no remote work for US employers, no freelance).
-Annual income proof: ~€28,800 single, ~€36,000 couple.
-Apply at the Spanish consulate in your US district (10 consulates across the US); initial NLV is 1 year, renewable for 2 + 2, permanent residency at year 5, citizenship eligible at year 10 (Spain generally doesn't permit dual US/Spanish citizenship, so this means renouncing US citizenship — a major decision).
+The NLV explicitly prohibits any active work.
+Annual income proof shows the prior 12 months.
+Apply at the Spanish consulate in your US district; initial NLV is 1 year, renewable for 2 + 2, permanent residency at year 5, citizenship eligible at year 10.

 Does the Beckham Law apply to US retirees?▾